Ways Medicare Is There for Your Mental Health

 What You Pay

 With the Medicare mental health plan, after you pay the Medicare Part B deductible, you have a 20% coinsurance for medical professionals and outpatient services for out-of-pocket costs.
 If you also have a Medigap policy, more of the cost will be covered depending upon the type of plan you have.
 You need to consult the Evidence of Coverage for each Medicare Advantage plan to detail the costs and copays for mental health coverage.
 Medicare mental health billing will enter the picture, and you’ll want to be ready.

 Medicare Covers Partial Mental Health Hospitalization

 You may need more intense help than can be rendered during office visits with a counselor.
-Partial hospitalization is a structured outpatient psychiatric service provided to patients as an alternative to inpatient psychiatric care.
+Partial hospitalization is a structured outpatient psychiatric service provided to patients as an alternative to inpatient psychiatric care in a psychiatric hospital.
 It is more intense than the care you get in a doctor’s or therapist’s office.
 This type of treatment is provided daily and doesn’t require an overnight stay.

 Again, Medicare Part B would cover 80% of this cost after the Part B deductible, and Medicare Supplements would cover some or all of the 20%.
 Medicare Advantage plans would cover a program as described in the Evidence of Coverage up to the maximum out-of-pocket.